 Lefroy Glacier melts into an impossibly scenic and mirror-smooth lake.
-One of the most romantic lakes to visit in the area, especially during snow season when the white-peaked mountains create a stunning and tranquil landscape.
+Lake Louise One of the most romantic lakes in the Canadian Rockies area to visit, especially during snow season when the white-peaked mountains create a stunning and tranquil landscape.

 4. Bow Lake

-As if a 10-minute hike through a snowy wonderland was not fun enough, when you reach an elevation of 6,102 feet you are rewarded at Bow Summit with the perfect view overlooking Peyto Lake.
+As if a 10-minute hike through a snowy wonderland was not fun enough, when you reach an elevation of 6,102 feet you are rewarded at Bow Summit with the perfect view overlooking Peyto Lake and the sweeping valleys.

 It takes far more than 3 hours to witness all the beauty along the Icefields Parkway, the most scenic drive in Canada.
 My best tip is to divide and conquer.

-Stay in Lake Louise or Banff and explore the southern stretch and follow it up with a stay in Jasper for the northern portion.
+Stay in Banff and Lake Louise to explore the southern stretch and follow it up with a stay in Jasper for the northern portion.
 But whichever way you do it, make sure the above 5 stops are at the top of your list.